Asteski/WinMac/README.md

 You can choose between full or custom installation, if you only want to install specific WinMac components.

-WinMac is supported by Windows 11, on both x64 and ARM based platforms.
+WinMac is supported by Windows 11 Home, Pro, LTSC, IoT LTSC, on both x64 and ARM based platforms.

 ## Future plans

-- custom context menu theme for *Nexus* to match Windows 11 design
+- custom context menu theme for *Nexus Dock* to match Windows 11 design
+- enforce dark theme on legacy Windows components
 - disable keyboard shortcuts for full-screen apps
-- additional *Icons Packs* with red and green folders sets
+- additional *Start Orbs* and *Icons Packs* with red and green colors
-- additional *Start Orbs*

 ## Credits